wobrotson/RocSocCodeCamp/README.md

 ## Summary
 This is a repository of resources for teaching basic programming skills to geoscientists in the Python programming language, which was created for the University College Dublin Geological Society (RocSoc) as part of the May 2021 'CodeCamp for Geoscientists'.
 The resources contained within aim to provide a brief overview of the fundamentals of geoscience data manipulation, analysis and visualisation in Python and also provide various resources for following up and expanding knowledge of the topic.

 The resources are not a comprehensive guide to learning Python and this is not their intention.
-Computer coding ability is best gained by regular practice, and there are a huge wealth of options available for continuing coding and building upon what is covered here, as detailed in the 'AdditionalResources.md' file. *link to file when created*
+Computer coding ability is best gained by regular practice, and there are a huge wealth of options available for continuing coding and building upon what is covered here, as detailed in ['AdditionalResources.md'](https://github.com/wobrotson/RocSocCodeCamp/blob/main/CodeCampFurtherInfo/AdditionalResources.md).

 ## Programming environment
 The content of this repository is a self-contained iPython coding environment, which uses [Jupyter Notebooks](https://jupyter.org/), an interactive web-based programming environment, to write and run Python code.
 The entire repository can be loaded and run using the Binder platform.
 The following link provides access to the coding environment in a browser: